MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/FactorMapping.md

 ms.author: cdmditeam
 ---

-# Factor mapping in CloudforSustainabilitySharedDataModel(FactorMapping)
+# Factor mapping in Cloud for Sustainability shared data model(FactorMapping)

 Entity which connects reference data to a specific emission factor or estimation factor, which can determine different factors for large sets of activity data.